blakesmith/micropad/protocol/serial_protocol.md

 - 0: Success, with follow on response bytes.
   - Byte 2: Built in mode count.
   - Byte 3: User configurable mode count.
-  - Byte 4: Whether the current mode is a built-in mode, or user configurable mode.
-0x00 - built-in (not writeable), 0x01 - user-configurable.
-  - Byte 5: Current mode index.
+  - Byte 4: Current mode index.
 Enumeration starts at index 0, indexing the built-in modes first, followed by all the user modes.
 For example, if the built-in mode count is 2, and the user configurable mode count is 1, indices 0-1 would be built-in modes, and index 2 would be the user configurable mode.